singer-io/tap-pagerduty/README.md

 1. `token`: A valid [Pagerduty REST API key](https://support.pagerduty.com/docs/generating-api-keys).
 2. `email`: A valid email address to be inserted into the `From` header of the [HTTP Request headers](https://v2.developer.pagerduty.com/docs/rest-api#http-request-headers)
-3. `since` A date to be used as the default `since` parameter for all API endpoints that support that parameter.
+3. `start_date` A date to be used as the default `start_date` parameter for all API endpoints that support that parameter.

 An bare-bones Pagerduty confirguration may file may look like the following: